Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 This tutorial was designed as a hands-on introduction to the Data Cloud Deployment Framework (DCDF) data architecture incremental processing and logical partitions.

-We encourage you to continue with learning about the Data Cloud Deployment Framework, by watching the [Data Cloud Deployment Framework Series Webinars](https://www.snowflake.com/webinar/for-customers/data-cloud-deployment-framework-series/) either on-demand on register for upcoming episodes.
+We encourage you to continue learning about the Data Cloud Deployment Framework, by watching the [Data Cloud Deployment Framework Series Webinars](https://www.snowflake.com/webinar/for-customers/data-cloud-deployment-framework-series/) either on-demand on register for upcoming episodes PLACE LINK TO NEXT WEBINAR HERE.

-Also the github repo scripts contain more tables than what was covered in this lab.
-It's a full working template model taking source data from raw, through integration, to presentation layer dimension model ready for consumption.
-Take the time to go through each one of them and run them over and over.
-Feel free to use these as code templates to be utilized in your own environment and accounts for your processing.
+Also the github repo contains more scripts than what was covered in this lab.
+It's a full, working template model taking source data from the Raw layer, through the Integration layer, and finally to the Presentation layer dimension model, ready for consumption.
+Please take the time to go through each one of these scripts and slowly work through the examples.
+Feel free to use these as code templates to be implemented in your own environments and accounts for your data processing.

-As you went through this quickstart, our hope is that you also noticed the repeatable patterns throughout these scripts which can facilitate that agile development process.
+During this quickstart, our hope is that you noticed the repeatable patterns in these scripts which can facilitate an Agile Development Process.

 ### What we have covered
 - A data pipeline utilizing incremental processing and logical partition definitions
-- Walked through raw, integration and presentation layer scripts and how each utilizes incremental processing and the logical partition definitions.
+- Introduced the concepts of the Raw, Integration and Presentation layers and how each utilizes incremental processing and logical partition definitions.
-- Walked through code snippets for different processing patterns such as truncate/reload, insert overwrite, merge and delete/insert.
+- Walked through code examples used for different processing patterns such as truncate/reload, insert overwrite, merge and delete/insert.